Bachelor Programme in Industrial Design 180 credits

 Applied design courses

-Applied design projects form the backbone of Bachelor Programme in Industrial Design.
-Projects include lectures, field trips, site visits, group method work, user studies and studio work.
-The projects are often carried out in collaboration with external partners and tutoring is given both by our own teachers and visiting professional designers.
-The projects you will work on are human and more-than-human centred projects based on specific user groups rather than product categories.
+Applied design projects form the backbone of the Bachelor Programme in Industrial Design.
+These projects bring together lectures, field trips, site visits, group method work, user studies and studio practice.
+Many are carried out in collaboration with external partners, and students receive tutoring from both our own teachers and visiting professional designers.
+The projects you engage in are human and more‑than‑human centred, grounded in the needs of specific user groups rather than traditional product categories.

 Design techniques

-Between major project work, you will take in-depth courses in several design techniques:
+Between major project periods, you will take in‑depth courses that strengthen your design practice across a range of techniques, including:

 - Form and colour studies